About Me

 Research Interests

-Recently, I have been working with Electroencephalography (EEG) data to detect early stage Parkinson’s Disease.
-Our method involving a novel transformation of the EEG data achieved high performance on early stage classification.
-This work was presented at the Health Intelligence workshop at AAAI 2024, please read this pre-print for further information on this work.
-We also had a paper accepeted at the upcoming Machine Learning and Signal Processing (MLSP) 2024 conference where we investigate connectivity metrics combined with regional statistics for classification.
-Currently we are exploring deep learning methods for early stage Parkinson’s classification including convolutional neural networks, reservoir networks and are working towards a novel acrhitecture for EEG classification.
-Please see projects and publications for further details.
+I have extensive experience with Electroencephalography (EEG) data.
+In one project, we developed a classification method involving a novel transformation of the EEG data, achieving high performance on early-stage Parkinson’s classification.
+This work was presented at the Health Intelligence workshop at AAAI 2024 link.
+We extended this research for the Machine Learning and Signal Processing (MLSP) 2024 conference, where we investigated combining connectivity metrics with regional statistics for classification (see projects and publications for further details).